 Doing all of this means will mean that you’re well on your way to successfully tracking where you spend your time — no matter what kind of time journal you use.

-How to use a time journal for your biz
+How to use a time journal for your online business

 Keep in mind that every time slot is non-negotiable.
 It can be moved around, yes, but not only as if you’re rescheduling it.
 Don’t let yourself procrastinate or put off important to-dos.